Sitting under Ichabod with Judge Ruppert in 1901 Phoenix, Arizona

 If you're a regular reader of these goofy little imaginary stories that I write about old Phoenix, you know about Ichabod, and Judge Ruppert, and maybe even about the Electric Belt that my imaginary time-traveling character sent away for in 1893.
 If not, please stay with me, and I'll try to explain as I go along.
 The most important thing to know about this is while the character I'm writing about is imaginary, everything else in this story actually existed.
 Especially Judge Ruppert, who was a big, big dog!

 Walk with me.
 It's 1901, I've had my Sanden's Electric belt for many years now, and it's cured my lower back problems.
 I've also been exercising, and stretching, and eating better, but I'm sure that it's the electricity and the magnets that did the job.
-We're walking along Melinda's Alley, which runs east and west between Adams and Washington.
+We're walking along Melinda's Alley, which runs east and west between Adams and Monroe.
 We just crossed Center Street [Central Avenue] and since we've been walking for a while, and it's a hot day, let's sit under a tree.

 There's a big eucalyptus tree just west of Center Street, behind the Occidental Boarding House.
 I don't know how long it's been there, but it's big, and everyone calls it "Ichabod", after the character in the book "Sleepy Hollow", I guess.